SJTU-PLV/direct-refinement-popl24-artifact/README.md

   }.
 ```

-For the passes using static analysis, we define the invariant `ro` in
+For the passes using static analysis, we invented a new invariant `ro` in
 [backend/ValueAnalysis.v](DirectRefinement/backend/ValueAnalysis.v):
 ```
 Definition ro : invariant li_c :=